X-LANCE/Mobile-Env/docs/task-definition-en.md

 + `log_event` - Matches the system log lines and requires two fields:
   - `filters` - An array of string for the log filters like `jd:D`.
 The system logs are obtained by the command `adb logcat -v epoch FILTERS *:S`, where `FILTERS` is all the filter names declared in the definition.
-The filters declared all across the log event sources in the definition file will be merged (without duplicates) before invoking the command.
+All the filters declared across the log event sources in the definition file will be merged (with duplicates removed) before invoking the ADB command.
   - `pattern` - The regex for the expected log line.

-The VH node in the definition of the VH event sources are specified as `class_pattern@id_pattern`.
-Here two regexes are expected before and after the `@`.
-The `class_pattern` matches the `class` property of the node, which is commonly the Java class name of the node.
-The `id_pattern` matches the `resource-id` property of the node.
-The `id_pattern` with the preceding `@` can be ignored.
-If an `@` appears in the regex, it should be escaped by `\`.
+The VH node in the definition of the VH event sources is specified as `class_pattern@id_pattern`.
+Here two regexes are expected before and after the `@`. `class_pattern` matches `class` property of the node, which is commonly the Java class name of the node. `id_pattern` matches `resource-id` property of the node. `id_pattern` together with the preceding `@` can be ignored.
+If an `@` appears in the regexes, it should be escaped by `\`.

 #### Define the Virtual Event Trees for the Event Slots through `event_slots`